lwojcik/ansible-role-bnet-auth-service/README.md

 # ansible-role-bnet-auth-service

+**This is an Ansible role for bnet-auth-service v1.
+Support for v2 coming soon.**

 Ansible role for installing and launching [bnet-auth-service](https://github.com/sc2pte/bnet-auth-service) instance on Debian-based server.

 Requires Nginx, Redis, Node.js and pm2 installed on the server.
 It *does not* install them automatically.